 A nutrient-dense diet rich in B vitamins, organic protein, plenty of leafy greens and vegetables, low-sugar fruits and a variety of healthy, healing fats is the best diet for a recovering alcoholic.
 Protein and fat help prevent blood sugar fluctuations, increase energy, fuel the brain, and eliminate cravings.
 Protein is rich in amino acids, provides fuel for the body and brain, and helps balance brain chemistry by boosting the levels of mood-regulating neurotransmitters.
 The first 40 grams of protein eaten every day goes to rebuilding the immune system.
 If you are not rebuilding your immune system, you’ll have a hard time rebuilding your brain chemistry to be happy and think straight.

 Alcohol Addiction, Sugar and Candida Overgrowth.
-Former alcoholics often replace alcoholic drinks with sugary sweets and sodas without realizing that sugar disrupts intestinal flora, destroys their microbiome, and feeds Candida overgrowth, yeast and other fungi.
+Former alcoholics often replace alcoholic drinks with sugary sweets and sodas without realizing that sugar disrupts intestinal flora, destroys their microbiome, and feeds Candida overgrowth, yeast and fungal overgrowth.
+Many alcoholics have also been exposed to toxic mold.

 People with Candida overgrowth who eat a lot of sugar can actually become drunk because Candida can ferment sugar and carbohydrates, and produce alcohol!
 Candida saturates the body with a toxic by-product call acetaldehyde.
 Excess acetaldehyde is similar to alcohol poisoning.